CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ## **Borrow Rate**

-The borrow rate is variable basd on conditions in the pool.
+The borrow rate is variable based on conditions in the pool.
 For instance, when collateral price is down and some positions are in soft liquidation, the rate can fall.
 A decreasing rate creates incentive to borrow and dump, while an increasing rate creates incentives to buy crvUSD and repay.

 <figure markdown>
   ![](../images/crvusd_rate.png){ width="400" }